About the Journal

 In celebration of the one-hundredth anniversary of the first issue of The Art Bulletin, Thelma K. Thomas, associate professor at the Institute of Fine Arts at New York University and chair of the Art Bulletin Editorial Board, created a website, “Publishing The Art Bulletin: Past, Present, and Future,” in collaboration with the Scalar project of the Alliance for the Networking of Visual Culture and the University of Southern California, which helped fund the project.

 To mark CAA’s Centennial in 2011, members of the Art Bulletin Editorial Board compiled an online anthology of important articles and reviews from past issues—the “greatest hits” of the journal, which has been published since 1913.
 The editorial-board members who contributed to this project are Michael Cole, Paul Duro, Natalie Boymel Kampen, Linda Komaroff, Karen Lang, Ikem Okoye, Joanne Pillsbury, Richard J. Powell, Thelma K. Thomas, and Eugene Wang.

-The journal is archived in JSTOR and indexed in Bibliography of the History of Art, Art Index, and Arts and Humanities Citation Index.
+The journal is archived at Taylor & Francis Online and JSTOR, and indexed in Bibliography of the History of Art, Art Index, and Arts and Humanities Citation Index.
 Back issues may also be read online in ProQuest, Ebsco, and other online archives.

 To purchase back issues of The Art Bulletin from 1998 to the present, please contact Routledge, Taylor & Francis at firstname.lastname@example.org or 800-354-1420.
 All orders are subject to availability.
 You may browse the tables of contents for past issues of The Art Bulletin.